Estimated reading time: 5 minutes

 How hot does it have to be to cause sunburn on fruit?

-This is the damage we experienced when a blistering day of 44C hit the Pizzaz plums just before they were quite ripe enough to pick, causing the damage you can see below.
+A super hot day of 44C hit the Pizzaz plums just before they were ripe enough to pick, causing the damage you can see below.

-You can see the spots and shrivelling on the skin – that’s a version of sunburn browning.
-Most of the plums are still perfectly usable for jam, or cooking, or even for eating, but it definitely downgrades them.
+You can see the spots and how the skin has shrivelled – that’s a version of sunburn browning.
+Most of the plums are still perfectly usable for jam, cooking, or even for eating, but it definitely reduces the quality.

 What type of fruit can be burned?